TUI-NICR/panoptic-mapping/README.md

 # PanopticNDT: Efficient and Robust Panoptic Mapping

-This repository contains the code for our paper "PanopticNDT: Efficient and Robust Panoptic Mapping" (IEEE Xplore, [arXiv](https://arxiv.org/abs/2309.13635) (with appendix)).
+This repository contains the code for our paper "PanopticNDT: Efficient and Robust Panoptic Mapping" ([IEEE Xplore](https://ieeexplore.ieee.org/document/10342137), [arXiv](https://arxiv.org/abs/2309.13635) (with appendix and some minor fixes - see changelog below)).

 <div align="center">
       <a href="https://youtu.be/xS9jCEKO-Uw"><img src="https://img.youtube.com/vi/xS9jCEKO-Uw/maxresdefault.jpg" style="width: 70%;"></a>